 Many physicians and researchers now believe that SIDS is caused by problems with sleep arousal and an inability to sense a buildup of carbon dioxide in the blood.
 Almost all SIDS deaths occur without any warning or symptoms, when the infant is thought to be sleeping.

-The most Important way to prevent SIDS is to place infants on their back or side to sleep.
+The most important way to prevent SIDS is to place infants on their back when putting them to sleep.

 Some infants are at a higher risk than others, such as babies who were one of a set of twins or other multiple births; were delivered premature; or have a sibling with SIDS.
 If a mother smoked or abused substances during pregnancy, if she was very young when she gave birth, received late prenatal care, or is of a low socioeconomic status, the baby is also at a higher risk for SIDS.